-3 Supplementary evidence on residential viability', GNDP, December 2011
+&lt;sup>3 Supplementary evidence on residential viability', GNDP, December 2011

-- 3.26 In the interests of delivering sustainable and viable development, policy DM33 recognises that the requirements for planning obligations may be relaxed in circumstances where the viability of a scheme is compromised.
+- 3.27 When considering planning applications which involve a planning obligation, the Council has taken a flexible approach through its adopted planning obligations prioritisation framework which sets out the relative priorities for the delivery of planning obligations in the event that these, in combination, will have a significant impact on viability and deliverability.
+Although the framework will cease to operate once CIL comes into force, a realistic and responsible approach to viability and deliverability will be maintained, taking account of the principles applying to planning obligations as set out in the NPPF and reflected in policy DM33 of the Development Management Policies Plan. - 3.28 In the interests of delivering sustainable and viable development, policy DM33 recognises that the requirements for planning obligations may be relaxed in circumstances where the viability of a scheme is compromised.
 This will mainly impact on the level of affordable housing which can be delivered under JCS policy 4 and must be justified by an affordable housing viability appraisal.
-Further information about CIL and planning obligations is set out in the supplementary text following policy DM33 of the DM Policies plan. - 3.27 This flexible approach aims to ensure that that planning obligations and policy requirements do not threaten the viability of individual sites.
-The approach acknowledges that development viability will vary over time; for this reason the site-specific policies are not based on individual site viability appraisals, although they are informed where possible by relevant evidence. - 3.28 It is important to note that the plan-making process itself can improve viability for individual sites.
+Further information about CIL and planning obligations is set out in the supplementary text following policy DM33 of the DM Policies plan. - 3.29 This flexible approach aims to ensure that that planning obligations and policy requirements do not threaten the viability of individual sites.
+The approach acknowledges that development viability will vary over time; for this reason the site-specific policies are not based on individual site viability appraisals, although they are informed where possible by relevant evidence. - 3.30 It is important to note that the plan-making process itself can improve viability for individual sites.
 In the current economic climate developers and agents may be very cautious about the development value that can be achieved in particular locations, which can lead to commercial caution to an extent that inhibits innovation and place-making.
 Through its site-specific policies, the Site Allocations Plan aims to strike a balance between the values on individual sites that are likely to be achieved based on current market performance, and the extent to which market perceptions can be altered by the plan-making process through a robust understanding of the local context and opportunities, maximising environmental improvements, co-location of uses, and general place-shaping.